 - ½ cup grated Parmesan-Reggiano cheese

 - To make the polenta: In a large saucepan, bring the chicken stock to a boil.
 Slowly add the cornmeal in a thin, steady stream while whisking constantly to prevent lumps, then add the salt.
-When the polenta begins to bubble, reduce the heat to low and continue to cook, whisking steadily, until the mixture is thick and pulls away from the pot, about 30 minutes.
+When the polenta begins to bubble, reduce the heat to low and continue to cook, whisking steadily, until the mixture is thick and pulls away from the pot, 15-20 minutes.

 - Oil two 8-inch square baking pans and pour the polenta into them, dividing equally.
 Use a rubber spatula moistened with water to spread the mixture and flatten it evenly.
 Once it has cooled, place it in the refrigerator until firm, at least one hour.
 The polenta can be made a day in advance and kept in the fridge covered with plastic wrap.

-- In the meantime, to make the sauce, melt the butter and olive oil in a large saucepan over medium heat.
+- In the meantime, to make the sauce, melt the butter and olive oil in a large Dutch oven or saucepan over medium heat.
 Add the onion, carrot and celery and saute until tender, about 10 minutes.
 Add the garlic and cook for another minute.
 Add the ground beef and stir to break up any lumps.
 Cook for 10 minutes until the beef is browned and no pink is remaining.

 - Add the wine and bring to a rapid boil for 2 minutes.
 Add the tomatoes, herbs, bay leaf, and salt and pepper to taste.
 Return the sauce to a boil, reduce the heat to low and let simmer, uncovered for 45 minutes until the sauce is slightly thickened.